 In the past, the only way to translate text in a format such as InDesign or PowerPoint, was for the translator to be a licensed user and overwrite the original text (copy-and-paste): a laborious and error-prone process.
 This traditional process is effective to an extent but is slow and open to various complications and pitfalls.

-As a result, QuickSilver has adopted amore integrated approach to design and translation, in which the process is streamlined to leverage strengths and reduce overall costs.The integrated approach adopted by QuickSilver is an end-to-end process which consolidates all elements of a translation project into one continuous workflow, combining Desktop publishing (DTP) software and processes with state-of-the-art translation software.
-We offer:
+As a result, QuickSilver has adopted amore integrated approach to design, desktop publishing and translation, in which the process is streamlined to improve efficiency and reduce overall costs.
+This integrated approach consolidates all elements of a translation project into one continuous workflow, combining DTP software and processes, with state-of-the-art translation software.

-- Creation of multilingual, technical documentation
+- Creation of multilingual documentation (Multilingual PDFs)

 - Maintenance of client-produced documents and websites

-- File conversion (e.g.: QuarkXpress to Adobe InDesign)
+- File conversion: e.g.: QuarkXpress to Adobe InDesign)

-- Expertise in typographic issues
+- Expertise in regional and language-specific typographic standards and norms.

 - Version control